ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/05_ATAC-seq_analysis.md

 ### Identification of differentially accessible regions (DARs)

-To determine if the difference in read counts between conditions is due to biological significance or just random sampling noise, [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) in the preferred tool.
+To determine if the difference in read counts between conditions is due to biological significance or just random sampling noise, [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is the preferred tool.
 In biological samples, the data is typically overdispersed, because the variance grows very quick with the mean count or, in other terms, it follows a **negative binomial distribution**.
 To correct for this, DESeq2 uses a **shrinkage** method to provide more stable estimates of fold change, especially for peaks with low counts or high variability.
 This prevents a single noisy replicate from creating a false positive.

 It is worth mentioning that DESeq2 uses its own normalization (the median of ratios) method, which accounts for different factors like sequencing depth or composition bias (when a few peaks are accumulating most of the reads in a sample).
-Consequently, it is important the DESeq2 is given the count matrix from featureCounts, which contains raw (non-normalized reads), and not data that had been normalized before.
+Consequently, it is important that DESeq2 is given the count matrix from featureCounts, which contains raw (non-normalized reads), and not data that had been normalized before.

 The input for DESeq2 is the cleaned count matrix from featureCounts (see above), and a file containing sample information (replicate, condition, etc).
 This allows for the generation of a **DESeq2 object**, on which the analysis will be run.

 DESeq2 returns a **Log2-fold Change (LFC)** indicating the changes in accessibility for each region (peak) and a **padj (adjusted p-value)**, obtained through Benjamini-Hochberg correction.

-Once DARs are identified, they are typically annotated to the nearest gene using tools like ChIPseeker or Homer to determine which biological pathways (via Gene Ontology) are being regulated by the changes in chromatin accessibility
+Once DARs are identified, they are typically annotated to the nearest gene using tools like ChIPseeker or Homer to determine which biological pathways (via Gene Ontology) are being regulated by the changes in chromatin accessibility.

 ## The FRiP Score